Research in HCL and HCLv

-We are proud to take a comprehensive approach to research and discovery in hairy cell leukemia.
-Our grant funding allows investigators to develop and execute exciting research with the potential to change how we understand and treat this rare disease.
+Comprehensive Research: We take a comprehensive approach to research and discovery in hairy cell leukemia.
+Through our grant funding, we empower investigators to pursue groundbreaking research that may transform our understanding and treatment of this rare disease.

-Since 2016, the HCLF has partnered with the SASS Foundation for Medical Research to jointly fund up to $2 million in hairy cell leukemia research grants and fellowship awards.
-Our primary research focus areas include: Basic science research exploring the biology of hairy cell leukemia; Correlative studies for biological and molecular markers associated with existing clinical trials where samples and clinical data are being collected; and Clinical research projects that contribute to studies providing real benefit for patients with hairy cell leukemia, including long-term follow-up studies, detailed quality of life studies, correlative lab studies and studies of new therapy options.
+The HCLF previously partnered with the SASS Foundation for Medical Research to jointly fund up to $2 million in hairy cell leukemia (HCL) research grants and fellowship awards.
+Our primary research focus included: Basic science exploring the biology of HCL; Correlative studies for biological and molecular markers associated with existing clinical trials where samples and clinical data are being collected; and Clinical research projects that contribute to studies providing real benefit for patients with HCL, including long-term follow-up studies, detailed quality of life studies, correlative lab studies and studies of new therapy options.
+This successful partnership ended in 2023.

 Dr. Clive Zent, University of Rochester Medical Center, Wilmot Cancer Center, USA